Visiting Fellowship focused on the study of ancient writing systems

-This second round of the CREWS Project’s Visiting Fellowship scheme covers the core period of the 2019-20 academic year, envisaged as beginning on 1st October 2019 and ending on 1st July 2020.
+This third (and final) round of the CREWS Project’s Visiting Fellowship scheme covers the first part of the 2020-21 academic year, envisaged as beginning on 1st October 2019 and effectively ending on 28th February 2021.
 The Fellowship can be held for a minimum of four weeks and a maximum of three months.
 Applicants should make clear when they would like to stay and for how long in their statement of proposed research (see How to apply below).

 Candidates should, at the time of applying, hold a doctorate and be engaged in research in a relevant field (not necessarily salaried).
 In exceptional circumstances, a doctoral student may be considered provided that their studies are already suitably advanced and a persuasive case is made (in which case the Fellowship would carry with it the status of Visiting Graduate Student, not Visiting Scholar, at the Faculty of Classics).

 Reimbursement of costs

 The CREWS Visiting Fellowship does not carry with it a stipend or honorarium.
 Travel to Cambridge at the beginning of the Fellowship, and from Cambridge at the end of the Fellowship, will be reimbursed in full.
-The Visiting Fellow should seek their own accommodation (for which contact with the University’s Accommodation Service may be helpful) and inform the CREWS Project Administrator of the rates for the selected accommodation, enabling us to calculate whether it is possible to reimburse these costs in full or in part.
+The Visiting Fellow should seek their own accommodation and inform the CREWS Project Administrator of the rates for the selected accommodation, enabling us to calculate whether it is possible to reimburse these costs in full or in part.
 The fee associated with Visiting Scholar status at the Faculty of Classics will be covered in full.